-All Centres are required to provide video recorded evidence of Planning, Performing and Evaluating for most of the practical activities.
-The exceptions are in Track and Field Athletics and Swimming where candidates' performance times/distances are required and in Hill Walking and Camping/Hostelling where evidence of Planning, Performing and Evaluating in the form of route sheets, route tracings, equipment and menu lists and expedition logs should be provided.
+All Centres must provide video recorded evidence of planning, performing and evaluating for most of the practical activities.
+The exceptions are in

+- Track and Field Athletics and Swimming, where candidates' performance times/distances are required, and - Hill Walking and Camping/Hostelling, where evidence of planning, performing and evaluating will be in the form of route sheets, route tracings, equipment, menu lists and expedition logs.

-Centres are reminded that if practical activities are taught on a modular basis over a two year period, video evidence of candidate's ability may need to be recorded at the end of a module, and retained for moderation purposes.
+If you teach practical activities on a modular basis over a two year period, you may need to record video evidence of a candidate's ability at the end of a module.
+Keep the video evidence for moderation purposes.

-Teachers must ensure that all work produced by candidates and records of assessment are retained and are available for inspection, if required, by the Centre Moderator.
+You must keep all work produced by candidates as well as records of assessment, because the Centre Moderator may wish to inspect them.